 I make this last point to underscore the historical tendency of humans to confuse our belief in a given set of revelations with the interpretations to which the revelations have been subject.
-If-to the issue of revelation/interpretation/belief/certitude complexity; and the issue of "knowing" what constitutes God's Will and "knowing" how serious the abrogation of that Will might be, together with particulars of the potentially negative consequences of that abrogation-we add love, then jihad with regard to others becomes potentially further complicated.
+If we add love to the issue of revelation/interpretation/belief/certitude complexity; and the issue of "knowing" what constitutes God's Will and "knowing" how serious the abrogation of that Will might be, together with particulars of the potentially negative consequences of that abrogation- then jihad with regard to others becomes potentially further complicated.

 Loving myself and loving God and therefore struggling with myself so that I am a better muslim is simple enough as a concept.
 Loving others, both because God suggests that we love one another and simply because one, as a practical matter, does love certain others-most obviously, family and friends-is also simple to understand but potentially complicating when that secondary love is placed in the context of secondary jihad.
-If I love you and therefore want the best for you, I naturally want to struggle to help you become a more effective muslim, which at least will make you a happier being in this life and perhaps the next and at most keep you from Hell-if my tradition indicates that there is such a thing as Hell.
-So my need to pull you toward my interpretive understanding of God and everything that comes with that is based on my concern for the welfare of-might we say?-your soul.
+If I love you and therefore want the best for you, I naturally want to struggle to help you become a more effective muslim, which at least will make difference of interpretation of the identical revealed narrative in Judaism and Christianity and an analogous one in Islam.